 Note: As the postcode is used to identify the general area of the property, it may not always reflect its precise location, therefore please only use this map as a guide.

 This charming seaside resort town has been welcoming holidaymakers as new and returning guests since its development in Victorian times.
 The wide sandy beach backed by cafes, kiosks, and amusement arcades offer the full package for traditional seaside holidays.
-Whether you dream of lazy days on the sand, relaxing on your sun lounger with the new bestseller and working on your tan, or if you want to catch the perfect wave and be hanging ten by the end of your holiday, there’s opportunity for all kinds of dream beach holidays in Westward Ho!.
+Whether you dream of lazy days on the sand, relaxing on your sun lounger with the new bestseller and working on your tan, or if you want to catch the perfect wave and be hanging ten by the end of your holiday, there’s opportunity for all kinds of dream beach holidays.
 With surf schools and board and wetsuit hire right at the water’s edge, next to deckchair and windbreak hire, there’s something to keep the whole family happy.

-Westward Ho! has a fabulous all-round beach, there is easy wheelchair and buggy access from the slip way, and at its other end the beach links to the Northam Burrows Country Park, part of the UK’s only United Nation’s Biosphere Reserve.
+This region has a fabulous all-round beach, there is easy wheelchair and buggy access from the slip way, and at its other end the beach links to the Northam Burrows Country Park, part of the UK’s only United Nation’s Biosphere Reserve.

 For a sweeter treat, there’s always opportunities in Westward Ho! to get North Devon's famous ice cream Hocking’s.
 The trusty van is almost always parked in its spot in the plaza, and during the summer months, a van is parked near the beach entrance too.
 The delicious ice cream is made using a secret recipe and taste delicious with a chocolate flake and a dollop of Devon clotted cream on top.

-Westward Ho! is also home to the Royal North Devon Golf Club, one of England’s oldest courses which reaches across the Northam Burrows Country Park, backing this is a riding stables where you can join a hack across the Burrows or along the beach during the winter.
+Also home to the Royal North Devon Golf Club, one of England’s oldest courses which reaches across the Northam Burrows Country Park, backing this is a riding stables where you can join a hack across the Burrows or along the beach during the winter.